The Amazing Grand Canyon

 We kick off this epic tour in Portland and after a welcome dinner and collecting our rental bikes we hit the road in style riding the famed Pacific Coast Highway.
 For several days we follow this beautiful, twisty coastal road with views out to the turquoise sea stopping off at quaint little seaside towns.
 As we ride through the Oregon dunes we also stop at a famous cheese factory for some amazing grilled cheese and visit some sea lions at the sea lion cave.

 We journey from the beautiful coast and onto the foreboding Avenue of the Giants to stay right in the heart of the Redwood national park in true American style - in log cabins.
 Here we have time to go and explore the trails through these gargantuan trees and even get a photo op riding through one of them!
 We then leave the Giants and head to San Francisco.
 Here we have a day off to visit Alcatraz, go whale watching, take a seaplane flight, take a ride on the infamous tram cars up and down the hilly streets or get a quick snap of one of our favourite character’s digs, Mrs Doubtfire’s house.

 This tour is truly riding the States at it's best, with forests, cities, deserts, canyons and coastal roads the riding is immense!
-Come and join me on an adventure of a lifetime...For the ultimate trip why not combine it, as many riders do, with our Pacific Northwest tour as they run back to back?
+An adventure of a lifetime...For the ultimate trip why not combine it, as many riders do, with our Pacific Northwest tour as they run back to back?

 The Amazing Grand Canyon